 Note2: KASP ™ is the registered trademark from LGC, Biosearch Technologies.

 Note3: rhAmp ™ is the registered trademark from Integrated DNA Technologies (IDT).

 Genome editing is the deliberate alteration of a selected DNA sequence in a living organism by means of insertion, deletion or replacement of the sequence at a selected gene region.
 This technique incorporates the use of enzymes to cut DNA at targeted locations.
 Among the recent genome editing technologies, CRISPR-based methods are currently the most promising technique for genetic engineering.
 There are currently more than 14,000 publications on the CRISPR technology, from less than a hundred in 2011.

 The Cas9 enzyme used in the powerful CRISPR approach cuts specific sites with great precision and has the ability to alter a gene at multiple sites in a single procedure, hence making it highly cost-effective as well.
 Plus, it works on most organisms.

-Mutation screening, the detection and characterisation of genetic mutations introduced into the host organism, is a major challenge in genome editing as it is tedious and time-consuming.
+Mutation screening, the detection and characterization of genetic mutations introduced into the host organism, is a major challenge in genome editing as it is tedious and time-consuming.
 Widely used methods for mutation detection include PCR-based methods such as mismatch cleavage assays and real-time PCR.